peter-otoole/croner/README.md

 # croner
-Command line tool to chronologically order JPG files in a folder using their EXIF creation timestamp.
-Croner also allows order of any type of file based on their creation and update timestamps.
+Command line tool to chronologically order JPG files using their EXIF creation timestamp.
+Croner also allows ordering of any type of file based on their creation and update timestamps.

 ## Install

-1. Install node.js from here - https://nodejs.org/dist/v9.2.0/
+1. Install node.js from here - https://nodejs.org/dist/v10.15.2/
-2. Open Command Prompt
+2. Open a CLI window (Command Prompt on Windows, Terminal on Linux)
 3. Enter the following:

 ```